morrilet/TutorialWorldGenerationWiki/Rasterizer.md

     protected WorldBuilder createWorld() {
         return new WorldBuilder(worldGeneratorPluginLibrary);
     }
 }
 ```

-Next we need to add a rasterizer to put blocks into the world when a chunk is generated.
-And you end up with this:
+Next, we need to add a rasterizer - this is the class that will put blocks into the world when a chunk is generated:

 ```java
 public class TutorialWorldRasterizer implements WorldRasterizer {